-NAWCAD received \$2M in Federal funding over the last two years to enhance the development of the workforce pipeline to support Pax River.
+NAWCAD has received \$3M in Federal funding over the last three years to enhance the development of the workforce pipeline to support Pax River.
 The funding is being used to connect talented students with paid apprenticeships and internships.
 The funds are enhancing the current success of the Tech Jobs Rule high school apprentice program with the Dr. James A. Forrest Career and Technology Center and creating college internship opportunities with local industry, government, and nonprofits - leading to additional education and career opportunities.

 The County received a grant from the Office of Local Defense Community Cooperation Office to perform a Military Installation Resilience Analysis.
 The County contracted with consultants who have great expertise in this work to perform the wide-ranging study and identify areas with the most vulnerability and how best to mitigate those concerns.
 The analysis looks at off-base climate related issues, as well as other issues, such as housing, that could negatively impact the base if not addressed.
-The final report will also identify grants and funding sources to help address areas of concern.
+The final report identified grants and funding sources to help address areas of concern.
+The County is participating in Resilient Maryland Defense Communities Project which will align local and state efforts for resilience planning with a special focus on the unique needs of military communities and provide a mechanism for the County to consider and work with NAS PAX to enhance hazard readiness and response, while considering future conditions that will support longer term planning, adaptation, and mitigation efforts.